mydropteam/drupal-composer-phing/README.md

 When installing the given `composer.json` some tasks are taken care of:

-* Drupal will be installed in the `web`-directory.
+* Drupal will be installed in the `htdocs`-directory.
 * Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`web/vendor/autoload.php`).
 * Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`